toptal/picasso/.changeset/polite-boxes-burn.md

 '@toptal/picasso-tooltip': minor
 ---

-- add `tooltipPopperClassName` to override the material UI tooltip popper styles.
+- add Tooltip `offset` property to shift tooltip position from the left and the top.
 - add tooltip support to the query builder fields using the `tooltip` property in the fields' configuration.